by KD Miller

 "Well," Uncle Theodore interrupted.
 "I still think we should go in order, and answer the many questions we know Adrian will have, especially..."
 A strange look passed over his face as he trailed off, causing everyone in the room, except me, to burst out laughing.

-"Should we read a chapter from mother's diary first, and have Theodore fill in the following chapter from his point-of-view in third person?"
+"Should we read a chapter from mother's diary first, and have Theodore fill in the following chapter from his point-of-view in the third person?"

 "Why my point?"
 Theodore reached into his shirt pocket and pulled out his cigarettes.

-"You pretty much raised us up until we became teenagers.
+"You pretty much raised us until we became young adults.
 It's best if you take over the first part of our lives."
 Papi said.
 "When we reach my sixteenth birthday, I think we should all tell our own story.
 I'll talk about that life-changing moment, Dylan you tell your coming-of-age story, and Francis you talk about how you became a doctor, then Theodore you should mention your..."

 "Moment of truth," he smiled, and inhaled.
 Once again, everyone in the room laughed, which prompted my curiosity.
 Uncle Theodore caught me staring, and laughed.
 "It's pretty shocking, and I believe we raised you Liberal enough to handle it."

 I nodded.
 Papi and my uncles raised me to respect everyone regardless of race, sex, skin color, sexual orientation, politics, and so forth.
 The Civil Rights Movement swept the nation, and they fought on the right side of history.
 The right for anyone, regardless of skin color, to have equal rights.
-When I was young, Uncle Dylan came out of retirement, and took a job at Perrin Field to teach the student pilots from the Soviet Union how to fly because so many hometown pilots refused to do it.
+When I was young, Uncle Dylan came out of retirement and took a job at the local airport to teach the student pilots from the Soviet Union how to fly because so many hometown pilots refused to do it.
 For months after, people we knew all our lives wouldn't stop and say "hi" to us when we crossed them in town.
 We had a large talk about doing the right thing.
 I couldn't wait to hear Uncle Theodore's Liberal story.

 "What about Conrad and Benjamin," Uncle Dylan asked.
 "Not to mention Jasper and Thomas's diaries."